pmem/pmdk/doc/librpmem/librpmem.7.md

 # NOTE #

-The **librpmem** API is experimental and may be a subject of changes in the future.
+The **librpmem** API is experimental and may be subject to change in the future.
 However, using the remote replication in **libpmemobj**(7) is safe and backward compatibility will be preserved.